dev-ket/Ket.jl/docs/src/contribution_guide.md

     This procedure can sound complicated if you do not have experience with Git and Julia development.
 Checking [the JuMP guide](https://jump.dev/JuMP.jl/dev/developers/contributing/#Contribute-code-to-JuMP) or [Modern Julia Workflows](https://modernjuliaworkflows.org/) may help, otherwise reach out for someone to walk you through the process.

 If you have an idea for a contribution but are unsure if it is useful, consider proposing it beforehand.
-Otherwise, if you want to contribute but have no ideas, there is a [To-Do list](https://github.com/dev-ket/Ket.jl/blob/master/TODO) in need of contributors.
+Otherwise, if you want to contribute but have no ideas, there is a [TODO](https://github.com/dev-ket/Ket.jl/blob/master/TODO) list.
 You can also reach out to us if you need help optimizing your code or using abstract types.

 ## Documentation